-Start of programme: 22 July - 9 August 2019
+Start of programme: 20 July - 31 July 2020

 Mode of Attendance: Full-time

 The information on the programme page reflects the intended programme structure against the given academic session.
+If you are a current student you can find structure information on the previous year link at the top of the page or through your Department.
 Please read the important notice regarding changes to programmes and modules.

 A one-off, non-refundable application fee of £40 will be charged to cover administration costs.
 Please visit the SOAS online store to make your application fee payment.

-10% discount if you apply by 31 March 2019
+10% discount if you apply for two courses over 4 weeks

 20% discount for our partner institutions

-Once you have paid the £40 application fee and submitted the online application form, you will be informed as to whether you have a place on the summer school within 5 working days.
+Once you have paid the £40 application fee and submitted the online application form, you will be informed as to whether you have a place on the course within 5 working days.
 Please do not pay your tuition fee prior to having received your offer letter.